BowTiedBettor/API_usage/betfair_api/BR/README.md

-Hedges all your bonus rugging bets at once using the Betfair API
+Hedge all your bonus rugging bets at once using the Betfair API

 Fill in your bets in the Excel sheet and run the script